Saturday, May 30, 2026

 From any analysis to a structured lesson plan

-1.Start with any topic — a morning feed headline, a concept, a historical event
+1.Start with any topic — a concept, a historical event, a current development

 2.Set your grade level and number of sessions — saved as defaults for next time